 Explore the wealth of amazing history and science museums in Nice and the surrounding Riviera towns.
 Here’s our picks of the best museums…

-Just click the links below for a page with all the details, extras, anecdotes, and what not to miss.
+Just click the links below for a page with all the details, tickets, extras, anecdotes, and what not to miss.

 BEST HISTORY MUSEUMS in Nice